TrueNAS Telegraf, Influx, Grafana#

 6. Namespace: truenas_reporting

-You should see a lot of graphite.* measurements.#
+You should see a lot of graphite.* measurements in the telegraf bucket.#

 1. In the TrueNAS UI go to ➡️ System > Advanced Settings